Watts-Blake/2023-July-Pt/2-Module/3-week/5-day/README.md

 // Lets build one out ourselves now.

-//What if we wanted to write program to tell predict if it is raining.
+// What if we wanted to write program to tell predict if it is raining.

 // Our conditions would be if you live in Washington state and if it is raining.

 liveInWashington    Raining      liveInWashington && Raining
 -------------------------------------------------------------
+        0             0                        0
+        1             0                        0
+        0             1                        0
+        1             1                        1

 // now we can build a boolean expression in a function based off of this truth table